Table of Contents

 Who will Be Eligible for the One-Year BEd Course?

 Eligibility for the one-year B.Ed course will be restricted to candidates who have already completed a four-year undergraduate program or a postgraduate degree.
-This targeted approach ensures that only individuals with substantial academic background can enroll in this condensed yet specialized program.
+This targeted approach ensures that only individuals with the substantial academic backgrounds can enrol in this condensed yet specialized program.

 For those with a three-year undergraduate degree, the two-year B.Ed course will remain the standard route to teacher certification.
 This distinction allows the NCTE to cater to a broad range of individuals interested in pursuing a career in teaching, from fresh graduates to professionals seeking to switch careers.